SyntaxC4/MicrosoftAzureWebSitesCheatSheet/_posts/03-04-01-Language-Guide-PHP.md

 			rm php.zip
 			</pre>

-2. Configure an Handler Mapping via the Windows Azure Management Portal; or
+2. Configure an Handler Mapping via the Microsoft Azure Management Portal; or
-	* Login to the Windows Azure Management Portal
+	* Login to the Microsoft Azure Management Portal
 	* Select your Web Site from the list
 	* Navigate to the **CONFIGURE** tab
 	* Scroll to the **Handler Mappings** section